 The prezi MiniMatters and Impact Communications created to introduce donor stories prior to the workshop gives some sense of our presentation.
 As always, the prezi made a dynamic presentation that enhanced what we had to say.
 We had a lot of fun and we hope to connect with the wonderfully engaged philanthropic professionals of PPGGNY in person again soon.

-MiniMatters can help you with business video, fundraising video, association video, or other video production needs, we’d love to provide an estimate through our online form, talk with you at 301-339-0339, or communicate via email at [email protected].
+MiniMatters can help you with business video, fundraising video, association video, or other video production needs, we’d love to provide an estimate through our estimate request form, talk with you at 301-339-0339, or communicate via email at [email protected].
 We serve associations, foundations, nonprofits, and businesses primarily in Washington, DC, Maryland, and northern Virginia.